-If you want to schedule more frequent virus and malware signature updates, use MpCmdRun and Task Scheduler as described in the Configure Windows Defender in Windows 8 article.
+If you want to schedule more frequent virus and malware signature updates, use MpCmdRun and Task Scheduler as described in the Configure Windows Defender in Windows 8 and later article.
 Please note that Microsoft Security Essentials is located in C:\Program Files\Microsoft Security Client folder.

 After updating is complete, a quick scan will start.
 Please note that there will be a red bar stating "Computer status - At risk" until the scan has finished.
-This bar displays status of Microsoft Security Essentials, it can be red "At risk", yellow-orange "Potentially unprotected" or green "Protected".
+This bar displays the status of Microsoft Security Essentials, it can be red "At risk", yellow-orange "Potentially unprotected" or green "Protected".

-As there is no point in waiting until scanning process is complete, click the Settings tab above.
+As there is no point in waiting until the scanning process is complete, click the Settings tab above.
 This will open the Scheduled scan tab on the left.

 Then decide when and how often a scheduled scan will be performed.
 By default, there is a scan performed every Sunday, around 2:00 in the morning.
 I recommend selecting Daily from When: box to be on the safe side.
 Then specify a time when your computer is most probably turned on in Around: box.